 Please run the

-You can also trigger it manually if you think that something went wrong with
+can also trigger it if you think that something went wrong with the regular

 python -m pretalx export_schedule_html¶

-This command requires an event slug as an argument, and you can optionally
+This command requires an event slug as an argument.
+You can provide the

-structure.
-The command will print the location of the HTML export upon
+command will print the location of the HTML export upon successful exit.

 python -m pretalx import_schedule¶